charles-keely/TheBoldUnknown/lead-generator/brand-guide.md

 calm and factual

+They can be a bit bold for virality, but must remain literally true.
 Examples:
-“A tiny detail in this research paper is stranger than it looks.”
+“An old pleasure ship was buried for centuries.
+Its details are stranger than they sound.”

-“This pattern shouldn’t exist — but it does.”
+“This pattern should not exist in the data, but it does.”

-“Scientists documented it.
-They still can’t fully explain it.”
+“Scientists documented this event.
+They still do not fully agree on why it happened.”

-“Multiple people described the same thing, separately.”
+“Multiple people described the same odd thing, independently.”

+“A tiny footnote in this paper hints at something bigger.”

-“Nature has a habit of breaking its own rules.”
+“Nature keeps breaking its own rules in this one corner of the world.”

 Avoid:
-“You won’t believe this…”
+“You will not believe this…”

 “Scientists are terrified…”

-“The truth they hid!”
+“The truth they hid from you”

+Any hook that relies on fear, anger, or manufactured shock

 8. Human Experience (Optional Layer)
-Use only when relevant:
+Use when relevant:
 perception